Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/cgroups_k8s.md

 └─────────────┴───────────┘
 ```

-This make ClickHouse to execute all queries with a single thread (normal behavior is half of available CPU cores, cores = 64, then 'auto(32)').
+This makes ClickHouse to execute all queries with a single thread (normal behavior is half of available CPU cores, cores = 64, then 'auto(32)').

 We observe this cgroups behavior with AWS EKS (Kubernetes) environment and [Altinity
 ClickHouse Operator](https://github.com/Altinity/clickhouse-operator) in case if requests.cpu and limits.cpu are not set for a resource.